rcrowther/django_languages/README.rst

 Please note that this app is not for internationalization, which is translation of the display text in a site etc. This app is for the input and handling of a language code as data (thus it is much simpler than internationalization).
 The app may be used, for example, to record the languages a user speaks.

 If a language is in the data within this app, it does not mean Django has translation ability for that language.
 If the 'language of Ni!' is listed, Django may not be able to translate the 'language of Ni!'.
-But this app can record that a person can speak the 'language of Ni!' (oh no it can't. because ISO639-3 doesn't record 'Ni!' as a language, which it plainly is, even if it only has one word).
+But this app can record that a person can speak the 'language of Ni!' (oh no it can't!
+Because ISO639-3 doesn't record 'Ni!' as a language, which it plainly is, even if it only has one word).

 Limitations
 -----------